-Figure 30.
-Annual difference in TCO of alternative fuelled bulk ships (35,000-59,999 dwt) with increased bunkering
+Figure 32.
+Annual difference in TCO of alternative fuelled bulk ships (35,000-59,999 dwt) with increased bunkering frequency

-Figure 30 indicates the TCO increase for a bulker running on all the alternative shipping fuels.
+Figure 32 indicates the TCO increase for a bulker running on all the alternative shipping fuels.
 The highest cost component of the TCO for all alternative fueled ships is the fuel cost.
-The fuel costs are without eventual ETS prices or fuel excise duty.
 The total difference in TCO per year is indicated in % figures in the graph.